Linux Quick Start

 In this file, put the following content:

 That's it!
-The next time you start Google Chrome on that machine, the home page will be locked to this value.
+The next time you start Google Chrome on that machine, the home button next to the location bar (which is not shown by default) will be shown and locked to this value.

 To see what other policies you can control, review the exhaustive list of all manageable policies.